County OKs airport weather system contract

 • Accepted the Bureau of Land Management invitation to comment on the Resource Management Plan Amendment as a cooperating agency.

-•Approved the renewal of the retail marijuana optional premises license for Antero Sciences, LLC.
+•Approved renewal of the retail marijuana optional premises license for Antero Sciences LLC.

-Appointed Dustin Nichols and Jake Rishavy were approved as primary and secondary Upper Arkansas Area Council of Governments representatives, to the Upper Arkansas Area Development Corporation.
+• Appointed Dustin Nichols and Jake Rishavy as primary and secondary Upper Arkansas Area Council of Governments representatives to the Upper Arkansas Area Development Corp.

-During the meeting the commissioners adjourned to three executive sessions for legal counsel.
+During the meeting commissioners adjourned to three executive sessions for legal counsel.

-The first regarded the Bale Ditch, the second regarding the land use code and Antero Science LLC and the third regarding purchase, lease, or transfer of real property.
+The first concerned the Bale Ditch, the second the land use code and Antero Science LLC, and the third was about purchase, lease or transfer of real property.

 (0) comments